DecimatorMind/Leetcode-CPP-Answers/README.md

 One can just replace the functions in the question to the function in the files of the repositories.

-Please upvote the solutions in Leetcode.
+Please upvote the solutions in Leetcode for the username *PranjalB*.